Nothing: Mathematics

-Perhaps the best-known usage of the term "nothing" in mathematics is the number 0, which is neither a positive number nor a negative number.
+A well-known usage of the term "nothing" in mathematics is the number 0, which is neither a positive number nor a negative number.
 It's sometimes included in the set of natural numbers, denoted by $N$, but it's always included in the set of real numbers, denoted by $R$.
 "Nothing" can also apply to empty sets, indicated by the symbol $\emptyset$, whose size or cardinality is 0.
+A much more abstract form of the term "nothing" in mathematics is the zero object.